ZewoGraveyard/Router/README.md

 ```

 ### Path Parameters
-Often times, you want your url's to be dynamic so that you can pass information to the route.
-With `Router`, any route component that starts with a colon (`:`) is considered a parameter route.
+Often times, you want your paths to be dynamic so that you can embed information without using query parameters.
+With `Router`, any route component that starts with a colon (`:`) is considered a parameter.

+A parameter component will match any string and allow you to access its value through the request.
 That is, the route `/hello/:object` will match `/hello/world`, `/hello/123`, and so on.
 However, it will not match just `/hello` or `/hello/world/123`.

 In your route handler, you can extract the value of the path parameter through the `pathParemeters` property on `Request` like so: